Making sure your employees feel heard

 Not using employee surveys to take the temperature of your workforce?
 You may be missing out on key indicators of how engaged they are feeling.

-In our post, 3 ways to a meaningful employee listening program, we showed how having a meaningful employee listening program gives you data-driven insights into your employees’ experience, allowing you to make decisions that drive engagement.
+In our post, about building an effective employee listening program, we showed how having a meaningful employee listening program gives you data-driven insights into your employees’ experience, allowing you to make decisions that drive engagement.

 If you’re looking for some ideas for great questions to ask in surveys, check out 33 employee feedback survey questions you need to be asking.